 Discussing masturbation is an anxiety-provoking moment for any parent.
 It is important to address the topic with your son in a manner that is consistent with your family’s belief system and to set rules that are both age appropriate and comfortable for you to enforce.
 This includes acknowledging that it is normal for your son to have sexual urges and interest.
-Because many children with Autism Spectrum Disorder (ASD) tend to self-stimulate in various ways, boundaries must be set around masturbation.
+Because many children on the autism spectrum tend to self-stimulate in various ways, boundaries must be set around masturbation.
 You will need to be explicit.
 Teach rules for appropriate time and place, and tell your son that sometimes masturbation is not an option.
 Provide your son with scheduled private time where he will be undisturbed.
 Consider addressing the following with your son:

 - Where can masturbation occur?
 Instruct your son that masturbation is a private matter.
 It is not to be done in public or in an area where anyone else might be or might enter.
 Be explicit with where an appropriate location might be, such as in your son’s room with the door closed.

 - What happens after your son ejaculates?
 How should he clean up after himself?

 - How do you feel about the use of visual aids that are readily available (for example, everyday catalogs and magazines, not necessarily more graphic ones)?